Collapsible Linear Blocks for Super-Efficient Super Resolution: Introduction

-Overall, we make the following \textbf{key contributions}: \begin{enumerate} \item We propose \armSRDOT, a new class of super-efficient super resolution networks that establish a new Pareto frontier on the quality-computation relationship.
-Towards this, we also propose Collapsible Linear Blocks as a way of training networks for significantly improved image quality and highly reduced computational complexity. \item Our results clearly demonstrate the superiority of \armSR over state-of-the-art models across six benchmark datasets for both $\times2$ and $\times4$ SISR.
-We achieve similar or better PSNR/SSIM than existing models while requiring $\bm{2\times}$ to $\bm{330\times}$ fewer MACs.
-Hence, \armSR can be used on constrained hardware to perform $\times2$ (1080p to 4K) and $\times4$ SISR (1080p to 8K).
-We further provide concrete ablation studies to understand the effect of various design decisions in \armSRDOT. \item Finally, we simulate hardware performance numbers for a commercial \armNPU NPU using its performance estimator for 1080p to 4K ($\times2$) and 1080p to 8K ($\times4$) SISR.
+Overall, we make the following \textbf{key contributions}: \begin{enumerate} \item We propose \armSRDOT, a new class of super-efficient super resolution networks that establish a new state-of-the-art for efficient SISR.
+Towards this, we propose Collapsible Linear Blocks to train these networks.
+Our contribution is in both linear overaparameterization and overall model architecture design. \item We theoretically analyze existing overparameterization methods and discover that one of the recent methods does \textit{not} induce any change in gradient update compared to a completely non-overparameterized network.
+That is, under certain conditions (e.g., if the network is not too deep), such overparameterization methods do not present any advantages over the corresponding non-overparameterized models.
+The proposed \armSR fixes these limitations and improves gradient properties. \item Our results clearly demonstrate the superiority of \armSR over state-of-the-art models across six benchmark datasets for both $\times2$ and $\times4$ SISR.
+We achieve similar or better PSNR/SSIM than existing models while using $\bm{2\times}$ to $\bm{330\times}$ fewer MACs.
+Hence, \armSR can be used on constrained hardware to perform $\times2$ (1080p to 4K) and $\times4$ (1080p to 8K) SISR.
+We also present empirical evidence to support our theoretical insights.
+Moreover, we add SESR into a preliminary Neural Architecture Search (NAS) algorithm to improve the results further. \item Finally, we estimate hardware performance numbers for a commercial \armNPU NPU using its performance estimator for 1080p to 4K ($\times2$) and 1080p to 8K ($\times4$) SISR.
 These results clearly show the real-world challenges faced by SISR on AI accelerators and demonstrate that \armSR is substantially faster than existing models.
-We also discuss optimizations that eventually yield up to $8\times$ better runtime for 1080p to 4K SISR. \end{enumerate}
+We also discuss optimizations that can yield up to $8\times$ better runtime for 1080p to 4K SISR.
+When deployed on a real mobile device, \armSR is $1.5\times$-$2\times$ faster than baseline on Arm CPU and GPU. \end{enumerate}

 The rest of the paper is organized as follows: Section~\ref{sec:relWork} discusses the related work, while Section~\ref{sec:approach} describes our proposed approach.
-Section~\ref{sec:exp} demonstrates the effectiveness of \armSR over state-of-the-art CNNs, conducts ablation studies, and also simulates hardware performance for our proposed model.
+Section~\ref{sec:theory} presents theoretical insights behind \armSRDOT.
+Then, Section~\ref{sec:exp} demonstrates the effectiveness of \armSR over prior art and also presents hardware performance on mobile NPU, CPU, and GPU.
 Finally, Section~\ref{sec:conclusion} concludes the paper.